LASP-Libera/libera_utils/doc/source/developer-setup/build_release.md

 3. Open a PR to merge the release branch into master.
 This informs the rest of the team how the release process is progressing as you polish the release branch.

 4. When you are satisfied that the release branch is ready, merge the PR into `master`.
+This should be a purely "fast-forward" merge.
+Do not delete the release branch when merging as you will need it later.

 5. Check out the `master` branch, pull the merged changes, and tag the newly created merge commit with the desired version `X.Y.Z` and push the tag upstream.